Arts & Culture

 Consider immersing yourself in these cultural opportunities on your visit:

-Art Galleries & Great Shopping: Shoppers and art lovers will be thrilled exploring Cannon Beach.
-There are delightful discoveries to be made in the art galleries, specialty stores and boutiques all around town.
-You’ll find original art, fine apparel, artisan-made jewelry, unique home décor, delicious confections and endless other surprises.
+Art Galleries & Great Shopping: Shoppers and art lovers will be thrilled to explore Cannon Beach.
+There are delightful discoveries in the art galleries, specialty stores, and boutiques around town.
+You’ll find original art, fine apparel, artisan-made jewelry, unique home décor, delicious confections, and endless other surprises.
 Tax-free shopping makes your visit the perfect time to splurge.
 Galleries offer original works by some of the most successful local, regional and nationally-known artists.
-You’re sure to find the perfect new focal point for your home, office or garden that you will treasure forever.
-Many of the shops and galleries are located within a few short blocks in downtown Cannon Beach, but just a few blocks to the south, the Midtown area of Cannon Beach is home to more great shopping.
+You’re sure to find the ideal new focal point for your home, office, or garden that you will treasure forever.
+Many shops and galleries are located within a few short blocks in downtown Cannon Beach, but just a few blocks to the south, the Midtown area of Cannon Beach is home to more great shopping.

 Glassblowing: Watch glassblowers transform glowing molten glass into beautiful works of art at Icefire Glassworks, a working glassblowing studio in Midtown Cannon Beach.

-Live Theater: Watch a live performance at Coaster Theatre which presents a year-round schedule of live community theater performances in an intimate setting.
-Coaster Theatre is located downtown in an historic building that once housed the community’s roller skating rink.
+Live Theater: Watch a live performance at Coaster Theatre, which presents a year-round schedule of live community theater performances in an intimate setting.
+Coaster Theatre is located downtown in a historic building that once housed the community’s roller skating rink.

-Arts Festivals: Meet the artists and see their latest works in the galleries during Cannon Beach art festivals throughout the year.
-Festivals include Spring Unveiling in early May, June’s Plein Air & More and November’s Stormy Weather Arts Festival.
-For art of another sort, the Cannon Beach Sandcastle Contest each June is a more than 50-year-old tradition featuring dozens of large sculptures by master builders, groups and works by families and kids looking for creative fun.
+Arts Festivals: Meet the artists and see their latest works in the galleries during Cannon Beach art festivals.
+Festivals include Spring Unveiling in early May, June’s Plein Air & More, and November’s Stormy Weather Arts Festival.
+For art of another sort, the Cannon Beach Sandcastle Contest each June is a more than 50-year-old tradition featuring dozens of large sculptures by master builders, groups, and works by families and kids looking for creative fun.

 Cannon Beach Library: The Cannon Beach Library features an inviting place to discover new books, read current newspapers, check email, meet with friends, browse an ongoing book sale room, and, if you are a visitor, get information about the area.

-Tour Classic Cottages: Step back in time to an earlier era and visit several historic cottages in Cannon Beach each September when the Cannon Beach History Center presents its annual Cottage Tour.
+Tour Classic Cottages: Step back to an earlier era and visit several historic cottages in Cannon Beach each September when the Cannon Beach History Center presents its annual Cottage Tour.

 Nursing Museum: View the collection of ephemera and displays related to the history of nursing, open Saturdays during the summer or by appointment.

 Arts Programs: The Cannon Beach Arts Association is a non-profit organization devoted to enhancing arts in the region.
 It operates Cannon Beach Gallery in Midtown, focusing on original artwork by local and regional artists with exhibits that change monthly.
 The CBAA also hosts an annual Summer Art Camp the last week in July and other special events.
-Tolovana Arts Colony is a non-profit arts association dedicated to providing year-round arts education.
-Faculty includes working artists experienced in their field as well as emerging artists who seek to share their art.
+Tolovana Arts Colony is a non-profit arts association that provides year-round arts education.
+Faculty includes working artists experienced in their field and emerging artists seeking to share their art.